Visual thinking: Dyslexia

 Research suggests that dyslexia is a symptom of a predominant visual/spatial learning.
 Morgan used the term 'word blindness,' in 1896.
 Hinselwood expanded on 'word blindness' to describe the reversing of letters and similar phenomena in the 1900s.
 Orton suggested that individuals have difficulty associating the visual with the verbal form of words, in 1925.
 Further studies, using technologies (PET and MRI), and wider and varied user groups in various languages, support the earlier findings.
-Visual-spatial symptoms (dyslexia, developmental coordination disorder, auditory processing disorder (APD) and the like) arise in non-visual and non-spatial environments and situations; hence, visual/spatial learning is aggravated by an education system based upon information presented in written text instead of presented via multimedia and hands-on experience.
+Visual-spatial symptoms (dyslexia, developmental coordination disorder, Auditory processing disorder and the like) arise in non-visual and non-spatial environments and situations; hence, visual/spatial learning is aggravated by an education system based upon information presented in written text instead of presented via multimedia and hands-on experience.

 Autism

 Visual thinking has been argued by Temple Grandin to be an origin for delayed speech in people with autism.
 It has been suggested that visual thinking has some necessary connection with autism.
 Functional imaging studies on people with autism have supported the hypothesis that they have a cognitive style that favors the use of visuospatial coding strategies.
+However, the existence of people with both Aphantasia and autism brings this theory into question.